123TalKadosh/My-Portfolio/README.md

 # Portfolio

-Welcome to my GitHub portfolio!
+## Welcome to My GitHub Portfolio

-Here, you'll find a collection of projects showcasing my skills in **R**, **SQL**, and **Tableau**.
-Each project is a testament to myproficiency in these areas and reflects my dedication to delivering insightful data-driven solutions.
+This portfolio showcases a curated selection of my projects, demonstrating my expertise in R, SQL, Tableau, and Python.
+Each project reflects my commitment to delivering impactful, data-driven solutions.

-## How to Explore

-Feel free to click on each project's link to explore the code, visualizations, and documentation.
-This portfolio is a dynamic representation of my capabilities, and I am constantly updating it with new projects and improvements.

-## Contact
+## Projects

-If you have any questions, feedback, or collaboration inquiries, please don't hesitate to reach out to me.
-You can contact me through Linkedin.
-Thank you for visiting my GitHub portfolio!

-#### Tal Kadosh
+### SQL:
+- **BI Report**: An insightful business analysis project utilizing SQL to derive meaningful insights from data.
+- **Pizza Place Sales**: A concise SQL analysis evaluating sales data for a pizza restaurant, highlighting performance metrics.

+### R:
+- **Cyclistic & GlobalTMP**: A comprehensive analysis leveraging R to tackle various data-related challenges.

+### Tableau:
+- **HR Analytics Dashboard**: A visually engaging dashboard created with Tableau, designed to provide key HR metrics and insights.

+### Python:
+- **NYC Airbnb**: An in-depth analysis of Airbnb listings in New York City, performed using Python to uncover trends and patterns.

+---

+**Tal Kadosh**